USCIS I-129F Processing Time

 Application flow

 All cases start in the Case Received status.
 Approximately 6% of applications get Rejected within a few weeks due to improper filing.
-Currently, after waiting about 11 months, 65% of cases get directly Approved and a small minority of them (3%) get directly Denied.
+Of the remaning cases, about 65% of cases get directly Approved and a small minority of them (3%) get directly Denied.
 The rest of the applications receive a Request for Evidence.
 Once USCIS receives the additional evidence from the applicant, their status changes to Request for Evidence Received.
 After that, about 18% of cases get Approved, while 8% get Denied, usually within a few weeks.

 To learn more about each status, visit our FAQ page.